| | | | | | | | | | |

 Along with egg fried rice, these plain chow mein noodles are the backbone of a great Chinese takeaway.
 After all, what are dishes like creamy tofu satay curry without a side of soft noodles with beansprouts (as they’re called in the U.K.) on the side?

-Plus, these plain chow mein noodles (which may be plain in name, but not in flavor) are cheaper than takeaway … and quicker too!
+Plus, these plain chow mein noodles (which may be plain in name, but not in flavour) are cheaper than takeaway … and quicker too!
 In less than 15 minutes you can have a steaming hot plate of soft noodles in front of the whole family.

 Chopsticks holding up plain chow mein noodles from a plate.